TEGDV/QuantitativeSystemsEngineering/year1/planning/week1.md

         * Temperature converter.
         * Fibonacci number generator.
         * "The Twelve Days of Christmas" lyrics generator.
-    3. Attempt to write the temperature converter in C. Note the differences in syntax, type safety, and boilerplate.
-This contrast is important.

 ### **Sunday: Review and Reload**
 * **Objective:** To assess the week's progress, identify weak points, and prepare for the next operational cycle.